NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: NeedleChain

 In constructing the needle, we utilized a randomly selected name list officially released by the U.S. government \footnote{\url{https://www.ssa.gov/oact/babynames/decades/century.html}}.
 For each data point, we first established a name list, then used this list to create three chain variants and a NeedleStack.
 This approach allowed us to apply the same name list across our benchmark variants, thereby minimizing unintended bias related to naming \cite{eloundou2025firstperson}.

-As our benchmark uses synthetic data, we can adjust the context length by increasing the number of needles.
-Based on this scheme, we investigate the extent of context comprehension in LLMs by examining performance changes as the total number of needles, denoted as $k$, increases to 200.
-While theoretically we can increase $k$ indefinitely, we find that even with relatively short contexts (token length $\sim$ 2K), we can clearly observe the trends in the language model's LC understanding capacity that we aim to analyze.
+As our benchmark uses synthetic data, we can adjust the context length by varying the number of needles.
+Under this setup, we investigate context comprehension in LLMs by examining performance as the total number of needles, denoted by $k$, increases up to 200.
+While we theoretically could increase $k$ further, even relatively short contexts (approximately 2K tokens) already revealed clear trends in the models’ context understanding capacity that we aim to analyze.
+Thus, we conducted experiments using only 5 to 200 needles.
 We generated 200 test instances for each dataset.